-PHYSX wing glove thermal test in Dryden's Flight Loads Laboratory in 1996.
+PHYSX wing glove thermal test in the Flight Loads Laboratory in 1996.
 Mission

 The Flight Loads Laboratory (FLL) was constructed in 1964 to perform combined mechanical load and thermal tests of structural components and complete flight vehicles and to calibrate and evaluate flight loads instrumentation under the conditions expected in flight.